PayConstruct/orbital-challenge-fe/README.md

 * Both Buttons "+ New Account" and "+ New Transaction" must be present, but they have no functionality.

 ## Submitting your solution
-Submit a Github PR with your name as title.
+Your code should run locally, you can deploy it as well.

-You can add comment if you wish to do so
+**Create a Git Hub repository with your solution and share it with us when you finish.**